learnworksmart/introduction/docker/README.md

 * use our docker hub username, which is **learnworksmart**
 * name the repository as **newblog** and tag it as `dev`.
 1. Upload our local image to **Docker Hub**
-	1. `docker tag sampleapp-docker-dev learnworksmart/newblog:dev`
+	1. `sudo docker tag sampleapp-docker-dev learnworksmart/newblog:dev`
-	1. `docker push learnworksmart/newblog:dev`
+	1. `sudo docker push learnworksmart/newblog:dev`
 1. Visit your **Docker Hub newblog** respository and you should see the upload docker image.

 ## Deploy our web application on an EC2 instance.
 1. Access our EC2 instance, and verify that **docker** has been installed.
 	* `which docker`
 1. Download the docker image and run it as a container:
-	* `docker pull learnworksmart/newblog:dev`
+	* `sudo docker pull learnworksmart/newblog:dev`
-	* `docker run --rm -it -p 80:80 --detach --name app learnworksmart/newblog:dev`
+	* `sudo docker run --rm -it -p 80:80 --detach --name app learnworksmart/newblog:dev`